fpapado/aroundedinburgh/worklog.md

     Having the location server-side would also help with distance calculations.

+    DONE
     When adding a place:
-        User fills Address field, sent to server Address is geocoded into GeoJSON
+        User fills Address field, sent to server Address is geocoded
+          cast to coordinates as %Point.Geo
-        Address, GeoJSON are saved into DB
+        Address, coordinates are saved into DB
-        We could geocode every time on address..

-    Add decode geoJSON to view
+    Add function to cast %Point.Geo into GeoJSON or JSON Add JSON/geoJSON to view
-    Update view to pass new coordinates
+    Remove Mapbox API, and
+      Add coordinates to leaflet javascript

 Add map with all places in homepage